 156B.
 Dramatic Direction.
 (3) I, II.

-Mr. Boyle, Mr. Morrison
+Mr. W Prerequisite: consent of the instructor.
 Practice in theater direction.
 Section 1-One-act play direction.
-Section 2-Recreational theater direction (limited to recreation majors of the Department of Physical Education).
+Section 2-Recreational theater direction ( majors of the Department of Phys 159A.

-159A.
 Intermediate Theater Workshop.
-(2) I. II.

-Prerequisite: courses 28A-B-C-D.

-Practice in theater production for technical workers, designers, writers, dancers, and musicians.
+(2) I, II.
+Prerequisite: courses 28A-B-C-D. Practice in theater production for technical works dancers, and musicians.
+Mr. Jones ers, designers, writers, 159B.

-159B.
 Advanced Theater Workshop.
 (3) I, II.

-Mr. Adams, Mr. Freud, Mr. Boyle, Mr. Helstien, Mr. Hearn, Mr. Jones, Mr. Melnitz, Mr. Goodman

-Practice in theater production before a paying audience.

-†159C-D-E. Summer Theater Workshop.
-(2 units each)

-Prerequisite: departmental consent.

-Practice in and observation of the complete operation of a summer theater on a semiprofessional level.

-162. Acting for the Motion Picture.
+Mr. Adams, Mr. Freud, Mr. J Mr. Jones, Mr. Sci Prerequisite: consent of the instructor.
+Practice in theater production before a paying at nnitzler, Mr. Whited †1590-D-E. Summer Theater Workshop.
+(2 units each Prerequisite: departmental consent.
+Practice in and observation of the complete opera ater on a semiprofessional level. • 162.
+Acting for the Motion Picture.
 (2) I, II.

-The training and development of acting style for the motion picture.
+Prerequisite: consent of the instructor.
+The training and development of acting style for the Mr. Young he motion picture.
 163. Theater Make-up.
 (1) I, II.

-Mr. Schulte

-The art and use of make-up for the theater and for motion pictures.
+The art and use of make-up for the theater and fo Miss Gobrecht r motion pictures.
 164A.
 Motion Picture Direction.
-(2) I. II.
+(2) I, II.

-Mr. Ripley

 Lecture, two hours.

-Analysis of the relationship of the motion picture director to the problems of story and dramatic structure.
+Basic study of the theories of the directional proce Mr. Ripley ess in motion pictures.
 164B.
 Motion Picture Direction.
 (2) I, II.

-Mr. Hawkins

 Lecture, two hours; laboratory, three hours.
 Prerequisite: course 164A or consent of instructor.

-Study of the theories of motion picture direction emphasizing problems of actor and camera interpretation with demonstration during laboratory hours.

-164C.
-Motion Picture Direction.
-(2) I, II.
-Mr. Ripley, Mr. Hawkins Prerequisite: course 164B or consent of instructor.

-Advanced study of the techniques of motion picture direction with practical work during laboratory hours.
+Advanced study of the techniques of motion pictur tical work during laboratory hours.
+Mr. Young 165A.

-165A.
 Motion Picture Editing.
 (2) I, II.

-Mr. C. Young

-Lecture, two hours; laboratory, three hours, with additional hours to be arranged.
+Lecture, two hours; laboratory, three hours.
 The mechanics of film cutting.

-165B.
+Mr. Mahon 165B.
 Motion Picture Editing.
 (2) I, II.

-Mr. C. Young

-Lecture, two hours; laboratory, three hours, with additional hours to be arranged.
+Lecture, two hours; laboratory, three hours.
 Technical and creative aspects of film editing.

-^{} Not to be given, summer, 1958.
+Mr. Young 166A.
+Writing for the Screen.
+(3) I, II.
+Prerequisite: consent of the instructor.
+Recommend lish 106D-106E or Theater Arts 106.
+Theory and practice in the writing of fictional film Not to be given, 1955-1956.

-[†] This course is offered in alternate summer sessions only.
-The three parts must be taken concurrently and constitute a full academic load for one session.
+This course is offered in alternate summer sessions only.
+The three parts must be taken concurrently and constitute a full academic load for one session;